Fast Feed Business

 Each internet-based activity you perform uses a particular number of megabits per second, and performing several tasks at once or supporting several connected devices and activities at once requires more bandwidth.
 To estimate your needed bandwidth, determine the number of people in your business performing each of the tasks above at any given moment, and add those numbers up.

-Let’s say you’ve got one employee streaming an Ultra HD training video (25 Mbps), one downloading a large file (10 Mbps), two users logged into an HD video conference (total of 12 Mbps) and three people checking their email (total of 3 Mbps).
-Your office is using a minimum of 50 Mbps at that given moment.
-This doesn’t take into account software requirements and their drain on bandwidth.
+For example, if you have one employee streaming an Ultra HD training video (25 Mbps), another downloading a large file (10 Mbps), two employees logged into an HD video conference (total of 12 Mbps) and three employees checking their email (total of 3 Mbps).
+Your office is using a minimum of 50 Mbps at that particular moment.
+This doesn’t take into account and internet connected devices running in the background also utilizing bandwidth.

 Consider how many team members are conducting these activities simultaneously and at your busiest periods to determine how much bandwidth you need and the appropriate speed for your internet.
 Factor in for potential growth in the near future.
 The internet is your business’s lifeline, and you don’t want that lifeline falling short when you need it most.